pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 ============================================================

-This guide discusses how to create and activate a virtual environment using the standard library's virtual environment :ref:`venv` and install packages.
+This guide discusses how to create and activate a virtual environment using the standard library's virtual environment tool :ref:`venv` and install packages.
 The guide covers how to:

 * Create and activate a virtual environment